lucasres/desgin_patterns/README.md

         model = YourModel
 ```

-Fine, you now can access shortcuts of repository
+Fine, you now can access shortcuts of repository.
+For exemple
 All method:
 ```
 ProductRepository.all()